Siegfried Meier

-Siegfried Meier (born August 9, 1977) is a musician, record producer, and recording, mixing and mastering engineer.
-Meier is known for his work in the genres of rock, metal, pop, and punk, producing and engineering for groups such as Face to Face, Kittie, Sectorseven, and Baptized in Blood.
+Siegfried Meier (born August 9, 1977) is a German-born Canadian record producer and recording, mixing and mastering engineer.
+He is known for his work in the genres of rock, metal, pop, and punk, producing and engineering for groups such as Face to Face, Kittie, Sectorseven, and Baptized in Blood.
 In 2013, Meier won a Juno award for Metal/Hard Music Album of the Year producing and engineering Woods 5: Grey Skies & Electric Light by Woods of Ypres.
 Meier is the owner of Ontario-based recording studio, Beach Road Studios.

 Early life

-Born in Oberviechtach, Germany, Meier moved to Canada at a young age.
+Born in Oberviechtach, West Germany, Meier moved to Canada at a young age.
 There, he began to develop an interest in music, specifically in recording his own songs.
 In high school, Meier played in local bands and began collecting recording equipment in order to record their efforts.
 In 1998, Meier pursued a degree in Audio Engineering.
 He attended the Ontario Institute of Audio Recording Technology, where he also worked after his degree was completed as the school's Pro Tools and Audio Production instructor.